Four Former La Vernia Students Indicted in Texas Town’s High-School Mass Rape Case

 Officials said they were not yet able to provide more details about the indictments.

-The aftermath of the crimes sent shockwaves through the school district, local churches, and even a local grocery chain, as victims and their alleged assailants continued to live together while the two-year investigation slowly drummed on.
+The aftermath of the crimes sent shockwaves through the school district, local churches, and even a local grocery chain, as victims and their alleged assailants continued to live in the community together while the two-year investigation slowly drummed on.

 Each of the suspects have repeatedly denied their involvement in the alleged crimes.